BFarkascode/Image_processing/README.md

 Of note, we don’t have enough RAM to do the scaling on neither 16-bit, not 8-bit versions of our image, thus the choice of 1bpp.
 With 1bpp, this simple interpolation works perfectly fine.

-In the example I share, we go from a 320x240 1bpp dithered image to a 640x480 dithered 1bpp image.

 ### Image rotation
 Our image buffer for this section is a linear array of 1bpp values packaged up as uint16_t.
 This means that each half-word stores not one pixel but sixteen (!) pixels.